NXPHoverGames/NXP-FMUMRT/firmware/README.md

 Hardware desccription on Manufacturers webpage - https://holybro.com/products/fmuv6x-rt-developer-edition Documentation on PX4.io - https://docs.px4.io/main/en/flight_controller/pixhawk6x-rt.html

 **IMPORTANT** if you are using the v6xrt FMUM on a development baseboard from NXP and like to use the T1 ethernet:
-Please make sure that you enable the T1 ethernet PHY - **TJA1103** - via **make px4_fmu-v6xrt menuconfig** Ethernet PHY is in **Device Drivers** --> **Network Device/PHY Support** --> **Board PHY Selection (ETH0)**
+Please make sure that you enable the T1 ethernet PHY - **TJA1103** - via **make px4_fmu-v6xrt menuconfig**.
+Ethernet PHY is in **Device Drivers** --> **Network Device/PHY Support** --> **Board PHY Selection (ETH0)**

 ## Firmware sources